ConnorCason/patents/README.md

 ## Patents
-Houses all documentation relating to USPTO Patents and Patent Applications which I contributed to
+Houses all documentation relating to USPTO Patents and Patent Applications that I have contributed to.